spadgos/sublime-DefaultFileType/README.md

-This package sets the default file type of new files to be either the same as the current file, or a predefined default.
+This package is a fork of https://github.com/diegotf30/sublime-DefaultFileType, and sets the default file type of new files to be either the same as the current file, or a predefined default in Sublime Text 3.

-This only affects files which are created with the `Ctrl+N` shortcut (`Cmd+N` on OSX).
+This only affects files which are created with the `Ctrl+N` shortcut (`Cmd+N` on OSX), if you wish to change the hotkey you can modify it in the `Default.sublime-keymap` file.

 ## Installation ##